-Mobile ID is compatible with the latest SIM card version.
-If you have an outdated SIM card, you can order a new one here:
+Mobile ID works with the latest generation of SIM cards.
+If you have an older SIM card, you can order a new one here:

 Mobile ID is a digital identity on your mobile device for secure authentication (login) for various applications and portals.